Driving from Florence to Rome: what to see on a road trip

 Orvieto

 Orvieto is one of my favorite villages, a medieval town perched on a rocky spur, with an Etruscan past that can be discovered underground.
-The Duomo of Orvieto is one of the most beautiful gothic churches in Italy: don’t miss the chance to see to the Corporale and San Brizio chapels.
+The Duomo of Orvieto is one of the most beautiful gothic churches in Italy: don’t miss the chance to visit the inside and see to the Corporale and San Brizio chapels.
 The Torre del Moro tower is the perfect place from which to enjoy the panoramic view.
 Don’t forget to visit the famous and suggestive St. Patrick’s Well!
+An amazing engineering structure built in the early 1500s at the behest of Pope Clement VII (aka Giulio de’ Medici): a well dug into the tuff for 54 meters deep, with two spiral ramps that descend without ever crossing, and which allowed mules to transport water to the surface.

 - Check Altarocca Wine Resort in Orvieto for a great agriturismo with vineyards and wine tasting experiences.